Sharing Stories

 Financial Contribution

-Max Kohler Stiftung
+Max Kohler Foundation

-Sharing Stories I
+Sharing Stories I – Images on the Move

 When grandparents tell their grandchildren bedtime stories, a moment of shared presence and attentive listening is created.
 Sharing Stories aims to explore storytelling, drawing and publishing as artistic tools to promote exchange – both between generations and across borders.